Top Skills for Public Health Students: What to Hone in School

 Online Skills for Public Health Students

 Many of your academic courses may be completely online or require online skills to complete assignments and communicate with instructors and peers.
-So, in addition to gaining the hard and soft skills discussed above, develop online learning skills like the ones that follow to help increase your chances of success in your public health online program.
+So, in addition to gaining the hard and soft skills discussed above, develop for your online learning with guides and other resources.
+Strengthened online skills like the ones that follow can help to increase your chances of success in your public health online program.

 Comfort with Technology